OlonadeSalwa/Group-2-Project-1/README.md

 ## Project Objective
 The objective of the project was to gather valuable insights from the bio data information gotten from the participant in the SkilHarvest Data Analytics program.

+## Tools
+Google form for data collection

+Google Spreadsheet for data analysis

+PowerBi for data cleaning and visualisation

 ## Data Collection
 Data was collected primarily through the distribution of a Google Form questionnaire among participant.
 The questionnaire contain the bio data information, including personal details, academic qualifications, professional background, marital status etc